The BRAVA Awards

 (Salish Sea region)

-This award supports the work of contemporary visual artists and craftspeople who self-identify as a Native American and/or First Nations Artist.
-The Award program is open to artists working in disciplines including but not limited to painting, sculpture, weaving, textile, carving, printmaking, photography, video, performance art, beading, installation, pottery, and mixed media or collaborative projects.
-Artists and craftspeople may work in contemporary and/or traditional content and forms.
-The BRAVA Award for Native American & First Nations Artist is open to any Native American & First Nations artist who lives and works in the Salish Sea region territories.
+The BRAVA Award for Native American & First Nations Artist supports the work of contemporary visual artists and craftspeople who self-identify as Native American and/or First Nations.
+The award is open to artists working in a variety of disciplines, including but not limited to painting, sculpture, weaving, textile, carving, printmaking, photography, video, performance art, beading, installation, pottery, and mixed media or collaborative projects.
+Artists may work in both contemporary and traditional styles and content.
+This award is open to any Native American & First Nations artist who lives and works in the Salish Sea region territories, including Skagit, Snohomish, King, Pierce, Thurston, Mason, Jefferson, Whatcom, Clallam, Kitsap, Island, and San Juan Counties in the U.S. and Alberni-Clayouquot, Capital, Cariboo, Comox Valley, Cowichan Valley, Metro Vancouver, Mount Waddington, Nanaimo, Powell River, Sunshine Coast, and Thompson-Nicola areas in Canada.

 Children’s Book Illustrator Award